WestpacCXTeam/Starter-Pack/README.md

 #### _SVG_

-SVGs in the `_CORE` and brand folders are running through a [grunticon](https://github.com/filamentgroup/grunticon) task and be put into the `css/` folder in the `--currentVersion--` namespace.
+SVGs in the `_CORE` and brand folders are running through a [grunticon](https://github.com/filamentgroup/grunticon) task.
+This takes the svgs and generates three css files and a `sitepng/` folder with png fallbacks.
+This is then put into the `css/` folder with the `--currentVersion--` namespace.
 The css classes are prefixed with `sitesymbol-` to avoid overwrites with the GUI.
 To include the compiled file into your HTML use below code in your `<head>`:

 ```HTML